-The Acting Chair shall advise the Members that the election will be conducted in accordance with the Act as follows:
+The Acting Chair shall advise the Members that the election will be conducted in accordance with the Act and Ganaraska Conservation's Administrative By-law Section B: Governance, subsection 4 'Maximum Term for Chair and Vice Chair(s) as follows:

 - a) The elections shall be conducted in the following order: - i.
-Election of the Chair, who shall be a Member of the Authority - ii.
-Election of one or more Vice-chairs, who shall be Members of the Authority. - b) The Acting Chair shall ask for nominations to each position; - c) Only current Members of the Authority who are present may vote; - d) Nominations shall be called three (3) times and will only require a mover; - e) The closing of nominations shall require both a mover and a seconder; - f) Each Member nominated shall be asked to accept the nomination.
-The Member must be present to accept the nomination unless the Member has advised the Secretary-Treasurer in writing or by email in advance of the election of their willingness to accept the nomination.
+Election of the Chair, who shall be a Member appointed by a participating Municipality to the Authority - ii.
+Election of one or more Vice-Chairs, who shall be Members appointed by a participating Municipality to the Authority. - b) The Acting Chair shall ask for nominations to each position; - c) Only current Members of the Authority who are present may vote; - d) Nominations shall be called three (3) times and will only require a mover: - e) The closing of nominations shall require both a mover and a seconder; - f) Each Member nominated shall be asked to accept the nomination.
+The Member must be present to accept the nomination unless the Member has advised the g) If only one (1) nominee the individual shall be declared into the position by acclamation.

+Secretary-Treasurer in writing or by email in advance of the election of their willingness to accept the nomination.